Tutorial: llmPrompt SwiftUI

 Before we start, you’ll need to prepare a GitHub repo to submit your tutorials and for us to communicate your tutorial grades back to you.
 Please follow the instructions in Preparing GitHub for Reactive Tutorials and Projects and then return here to continue.

-If you don’t have an environment set up for iOS development, please read our notes on Getting Started with iOS Development first.
+If you don’t have an environment set up for iOS development, please read the course notes on Getting Started with iOS Development first.

 Creating an Xcode project